Azure/azure-support-scripts/vmassist/linux/README.md

 - A python script which will perform some of the same checks as the bash script, but also will do more complex checks and reporting.

 ## Usage
 The VM assist scripts must be run as root.
 Either enter a root shell using a command such as `sudo -i` or prepend `sudo` to each command listed in this readme.
-Downloads can be run as any user however the "bootstrap" script runs the script and as such requires root permissions.
+Downloads can be run as any user; however, the "bootstrap" script runs the script and, as such, requires root permissions.

 ### automatic download and run
 - run\